mikhailshilkov/mikhailio-hugo/content/lab/pulumi/3-resourcegroup/index.md

 ---
 title: Resource Group
 subtitle: 4 minutes to complete
+navtitle: Deploy a Resource Group
+nextstep: 4-storageaccount
 nofeed: true
 weight: 3
 ---

 *Azure Resource Group* is a container for resources that are deployed together.
 Every Azure resource must be assigned to a resource group.

-In contrast to Azure ARM Templates, Pulumi handles Resource Groups is a normal resource.
+In contrast to Azure ARM Templates, Pulumi handles Resource Groups is a regular resource.
 Therefore, a Resource Group is the first resource that we need to declare.

 ## Create a Resource Group